FODMAPs 101: How “Healthy Eating” Can Cause Bloating

 Let me be clear: you’re not doing anything wrong.

 I’ve seen this again and again.
-In my 12+ years working as a Master Nutrition Therapist and Certified Eating Psychology Coach, so many clients come to me doing their best, only to feel discouraged because their symptoms won’t budge.
+In my 12+ years working as a Master Nutrition Therapist, so many clients come to me doing their best, only to feel discouraged because their symptoms won’t budge.

 FODMAPs.